 -Prizes are limited to one prize per Winning category.

--Prizes will be paid in the form of a cheque payable to each winning Entrant or to their parents or legal guardians if they are Minors.
+-Prizes will be paid electronically or in the form of a cheque payable to each winning Entrant or to their parents or legal guardians if they are Minors.

 – The prize winners shall be solely responsible for any required or applicable local taxes, and the reporting consequences thereof, and for any other fees or costs associated with the applicable prize.

 - Selection of Finalists

 After you upload your Entry, we will check that it complies with the Competition Rules and if it does; we will approve it.
 It will then be live on the Website and made available for viewing by the public.

 For clarification the competition has 2 age categories (8-12yrs and 13+yrs), and within these age categories there are three further categories – Individual, School and Youth Group.

 For each category the Sponsors will choose 3 finalists based upon creativity (style, message delivery, execution, etc.) the appropriateness of your Entry (on topic, etc.) and how effective you have been in putting across your message.